jbubriski/arcane-adventures/_posts/2023-12-19-aarns-sacculum-infinitum.md

 </div>

 {% assign image = page.images[1] %}
-{% include post-image.html side="right" url=image.url alt=image.alt size=320 %}
+{% include post-image.html side="right" src=image.src alt=image.alt size=320 %}

 Each evening at dusk, the Sacculum Infinitum magically fills with toys.
 The toys are of various shapes and sizes, are non-magical, and are typically made of wood, stone, fabric, or other basic crafting materials.
-Toys can be removed from the sack and placed back into the sack, but at dusk, anything else inside is expelled from the sack.
+Toys can be removed and replaced, but at dusk, anything else inside is expelled from the sack.

 <div style="clear: both;"></div>